AugustoCVS/AugustoCVS/README.md

 ### 🗃️ 2024 Goals:

-- 🎒 Keep studying to learn and improve my front-end (mobile and web) and back-end skills.
+- 🎒 Keep studying to learn and improve as a fullstack developer

 ### 🖥️ Technologies: